 - increase appetite

-Additionally, while SLU PP 332 was demonstrated to lower total cholesterol and triglycerides, it seems to have no clinically meaningful effect on reducing bad, LDL cholesterol.
-Oddly, the drug also appears to reduce good, HDL cholesterol.
+Additionally, while researchers demonstrated that SLU PP 332 lowers total cholesterol and triglycerides, it appears to have no clinically meaningful effect on reducing bad, LDL cholesterol.
+Oddly however, the drug also appears to reduce good HDL cholesterol.

 How Much SLU-PP-332 Should You Take?

-As was the case with myostatin inhibitors several years ago, eventually supplement companies will probably be advertising natural versions of SLU-PP-332.
-While those supplements will need to be proven effective, if they were on the shelves of health-food stores today, how much should you be looking at in an oral product?
+As was the case with myostatin inhibitors several years ago, eventually, supplement companies will probably be advertising natural versions of SLU-PP-332.
+While researchers need to prove the effectiveness of those supplements, if health-food stores had them on the shelves today, how much should you be considering in an oral product?

-While the optimal human dosage needs to be zeroed in on, we can get an estimate it by looking at the amounts used in animal studies.
-In one clinical trial, mice were given 50 mg per kg of body weight, twice per day.
-In other words, the amount was based on how much they weighed.
+While we still need to zero in on the optimal human dosage, we can estimate it by examining the amounts used in animal studies.
+In one clinical trial, researchers administered 50 mg per kg of body weight to mice twice per day.
+In other words, they based the amount on the mice's weight.

 Based on that amount, here is a summary of some approximate dosages for humans: